gslender/com.gslender.electrolux-aeg.ocp/README.md

 ## Setup Guide

 This Homey App will require that you have your Electrolux or AEG appliances configured with the EU datacentre, as the API services / range of products are not functioning outside of that region.
-This app has been tested with the United Kingdom set as the location.
+This app has been tested with the United Kingdom set as the location, but should work fine across all parts of the EU.

-1. You must have a password and email setup in your Electrolux or AEG mobile app (ensure you logout and login using the password and not OTP)
+1. You must have a password and email setup in your Electrolux or AEG mobile app (ensure you logout and login using a email and password, and not using OTP).
 2. Install the Homey App and Configure the Settings using your email and password.
-These credentials are not persisted, but are used to generate a JWT Claim that is us O
+These credentials are persisted, but are only used to generate a JWT Claim that is reused and refreshed as needed by the app.
-3. Add a Device using the App and choose the relevant type Laundy / Air / Other
+3. Add a Device using the App and choose the relevant type Laundy / Air Purifier etc.
+4. If your appliance / device isn't available, please visit https://github.com/gslender/com.gslender.electrolux-aeg.ocp/issues/new/choose to request support for your device.